benekastah/Dropblog/README.md

 ## Getting Started

-This is a library that currently is build specifically to work with [noir](http://webnoir.org/).
-To use it, simply add it as a dependency in your `project.clj` file:
+First add dropblog as a dependency in your `project.clj` file:

 ```clojure
 [benekastah/dropblog "0.1.0-SNAPSHOT"]